Gifts That Cost You Nothing Now

 A Gift of Retirement Funds (beneficiary of your retirement plan)

-You can simply name the Diocese of Salina as a beneficiary of your retirement plan to help spread God’s Word and support charitable deeds.
+You can simply name Catholic Foundation for Diocese of Salina as a beneficiary of your retirement plan to help spread God’s Word and support charitable deeds.

 A gift of funds remaining in your bank accounts, brokerage accounts or certificate of deposit (CD)

 This is one of the easiest gifts to give and one of the most useful in accomplishing what you want – to spread the Word of God and serve others.
-The next time you visit your bank, you can name the Roman Catholic Diocese of Salina (Tax ID: 48-0637111) as the beneficiary of a checking or savings bank account, a certificate of deposit (CD), or a brokerage account.
+The next time you visit your bank, you can name Catholic Foundation for Diocese of Salina (Tax ID: 48-1104490) as the beneficiary of a checking or savings bank account, a certificate of deposit (CD), or a brokerage account.
 When you do, you’ll take a powerful step toward furthering our shared mission for generations to come.

 Donor-Advised Fund (DAF) residuals

 What remains in a donor-advised fund is governed by the contract you completed when you created your fund.
-When you name the Diocese of Salina as a “successor” of your account or a portion of your account value, you create your legacy of faith and love through service to our community.
+When you name Catholic Foundation for Diocese of Salina as a “successor” of your account or a portion of your account value, you create your legacy of faith and love through service to our community.